t04glovern/aws-robomaker-cfn/.blog/README.md

 ./robomaker.sh
 ```

-Then the deployment completes you'll be presented with a bucket that we will use in the next step to store our RoboMaker app
+Then the deployment completes you'll be presented with a bucket that we will use in the next step to store our RoboMaker app.

 ```bash
 # Put robot deployment files in s3://BUCKET_NAME